fnordoglargh/metametalmapper/README.md

 _Meta Metal Mapper_ is a Python3 program to crawl
-[Encyclopaedia Metallum: The Metal Archives](https://www.metal-archives.com/) (M-A) for bands, artists and albums.
+[Encyclopaedia Metallum: The Metal Archives](https://www.metal-archives.com/) (M-A) for bands, artists and releases.
 The data is stored in a in a local database and can be analyzed and exported into band networks.

 The first time I saw a band network was in the liner notes of the 7" EP compilation